Saying the memory verse together at suppertime will imprint it on the hearts of your children forever.

 How well did you listen to the story?

-Q. What did Liz and Morrie find in the woods?
+Q. What did Granny give Liz for supper in the first dream?

 This question is meant to help the children develop a biblical understanding of God, who He is and what He does.
 The "answer" is not meant for parents to read to their children.
 Rather its purpose is to assist parents in guiding the conversation to this biblical understanding.
 We encourage you to use an open Bible in this conversation, building biblical literacy and well as a biblical theology.